edwardvmills/NURBSlib_EVM/tutorial_0.01_ControlPoly4.md_CubicCurve4.md

 * an understanding of the three basic planes in FreeCAD

 ### Specific investment of time required:
-* download three files from this repositiory
+* download three files from this repositiory (5 files if you want icons)
 * set up two FreeCAD macros
 * 5 minutes to read this pages